VysotskiVadim/VysotskiVadim.blog/_drafts/jetpack-navigation-result-to-parent.markdown

 The approach above works fine.
 But I don't want to see this code in many fragments of my app.
-Obvious solution for me was to write a wrapper that uses official approach under the hood but provides convenient API.
+An obvious solution for me was to write a wrapper that uses the official approach under the hood but provides a convenient API.

 I implemented the wrapper.
 Here's how I get a result from a child screen(previous destination):
 ```kotlin